 No one loves to handle accounts payable—not even a professional accountant.
 First of all, it’s cash going out of your business, not coming in.
 And, when you have to sit down and really get in the weeds with the invoices you owe, you can feel like you’re wasting hours of time you should be investing in making money for your business.

 If you’re responsible for your company’s invoices, then it’s extra crucial that it’s organized, error-free, and easily trackable.
-Read on for a simple and manageable way to get your accounts payable streamlined, no matter what shape it’s in now.
+Read on for a simple and manageable way on how to streamline accounts payable, no matter what shape it’s in now.

 1. Make Sure You Have Your Basics Tight

 Creating a solid system means going back to basics.
-In order to have an organized accounts payable system, you’ll want to create a new spreadsheet from scratch.
+In order to have an organized accounts payable process, you’ll want to create a new spreadsheet from scratch.
 Whichever program you use is fine.

 Next, you’ll need to gather all of your currently open invoices, and enter the following info into your spreadsheet: